 Most grants consultants like Interwoven Threads Consulting will offer a grants readiness checklist to determine whether you are grants ready.

 While there is no definitive answer, estimates range from 10 hours for a foundation grant to more than 150 hours for complex grants like federal applications.
 It's important to recognize that these hours vary depending on many factors, including the writer's experience with grant writing, the application complexity, familiarity with the funder, and communication between departments or partners.
+With nonprofits already wearing numerous hats, hiring a consultant helps ease some of these burdens, with the added benefit of a significant return on investment.

 In either case, we can help you build or optimize your tracking system.
 Contact us to see how we can help you meet your needs.

 Building relationships with funders is a crucial part of the fundraising process, similar to building relationships with small and large individual donors.
 While submitting a grant application "cold" (no previous interaction between you and the funder) is acceptable, there are some pitfalls if you only take this approach.
 One, a grant application will not convey the passion and excitement of your work better than you can, and funders will remember you more when they are reviewing your application then if they never knew you at all.
 Remember, review panels go through huge amounts of applications each cycle, so taking the extra effort to meet a funder's representative can tip the balance in your favor.
 Even if your application is not initially accepted, having that touch point can help build long-term engagement with your organization.
-Two, meeting a funder is essentially a two-way interview; you are gaining a better understanding of if the funder is aligned with your mission and values and they are getting a better idea of whether your organization and programs meet their priority areas.
+Two, meeting a funder is essentially a two-way interview; you are gaining a better understanding about the funder's alignment with your mission and values and they are getting a better idea of whether your organization and programs meet their priority areas.
 This will help you determine whether or not putting capacity into an application is wasted effort.
 Finally, while funders offer one-time or annual applications, many are looking to build long-term relationships with organizations, so consider a funder meeting as an opportunity to see if they could be a viable long-term partner.

 In almost every instance - whether a private, community, or corporate foundation - investing the time to build relations with funders will give your organization a leg up in securing funding, whether in the short-term or the long-term.